Allaa-boutaleb/AMAL-PROJECT/README.md

 **Contact:** [Alexandru Meterez](mailto:alexandrumeterez@gmail.com)

 ### Contributors to This Repository
-- Allaa BOUTALEB
-- Samy NEHLIL
-- Ghiles OUHENIA
+- Allaa BOUTALEB, Samy NEHLIL, Ghiles OUHENIA

 **Disclaimer:** The work in this repository is based on the original paper by the authors listed above.
-The contributors have studied the paper, reproduced the results, refactored the code, and created a poster summarizing the research.
+We have simply studied the paper, reproduced the results, refactored the code, and created a poster summarizing the research.
 All intellectual property rights belong to the original authors.

 ## Repository Structure